Project Management in Construction Extension Certificate

-The Project Management in Construction Extension Certificate is designed for those that manage projects, or aspire to manage projects in the construction industry, and who wish to further develop their project management knowledge and skills.
-This program will provide participants with project management tools, techniques, approaches and best practices in project management specific to the construction industry.
-Manage construction projects effectively with project management skills and knowledge tailored specifically for the construction industry.
-Apply proven project management processes to every aspect of construction.
+The Project Management in Construction Extension Certificate is designed for those that manage projects, or aspire to, in the construction industry, and who wish to further develop their project management knowledge and skills.
+This program provides you with project management tools, techniques, approaches and best practices specific to the construction industry.
+You'll learn how to manage construction projects effectively with project management skills and knowledge tailored specifically for the construction industry, and to apply proven project management processes to every aspect of construction.

 Courses are based on A Guide to the Project Management Body of Knowledge (PMBOK® Guide) - Sixth Edition, with content tailored to the needs of the construction industry.

 Mount Royal University is a Registered Education Provider of the Project Management Institute (PMI)®.

 This program is eligible towards Gold Seal Certification.

 The Project Management Extension Certificate is being revised for Jan.
 2, 2018, due to the release of the new Project Management Institute's A Guide to the Project Management Body of Knowledge (PMBOK® Guide) - Sixth Edition.
 Students must complete all courses in the extension certificate for the PMBOK® Guide - Fifth Edition by the end of Dec.
 18, 2017.